You can make the most of a long layover by doing a spot of sightseeing.

 How to organise your own layover tour

-If you’re going to leave your transfer airport, there’s a few tips to remember.
+If you’re going to leave your transfer airport, there are a few tips to remember.
 First of all, make sure you’re allowed to leave the airport and come back in.
 If you can, then do plenty of research in advance, particularly about transport.

 Give yourself enough time on the return for possible cancelled or delayed public transport - there’s no point in risking missing your flight for a little bit of sightseeing.